Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 1. A new directory named **.azure** has now been created under the **azd-sample** directory.
 It will have a subdirectory with the same name as the azd environment you created above.
 (For example **.azure\matt**).
 Within that directory will be a filed named **.env**.
 This file contains the environment variables you set above and needed by the Azure Developer CLI to provision the Azure resources.
 It should look something like the following:

     ```text
-    AZURE_ENV_NAME="matt"
+    AZURE_ENV_NAME="workshop-rwa"
-    AZURE_RESOURCE_GROUP="matt-cost-rg"
+    AZURE_RESOURCE_GROUP="workshop-rwa-cost-rg"
     IS_PROD="false"
     ```

     It also contains other environment variables needed by the Azure Developer CLI to successfully deploy the application, such as the Azure subscription ID and the Azure region to deploy to.

-1. In Visual Studio or VS Code, open up the **3 - Cost Optimization\azd-sample\infra** folder.
+1. In Visual Studio or VS Code, open up the **azd-sample\infra** folder.
 This folder contains the bicep files that provision the Azure resources for this sample application.

     Variables can be used in bicep files to help provision the resources needed for particular needs.
 In this case we'll look at provisioning resources for production versus development.